Migrate to Warp from VS Code terminal Warp lets VS Code users choose their own path: keep VS Code for editing and run Warp as the terminal alongside it, or replace both with Warp's built-in code editor. This page walks through reconfiguring your terminal settings for either path. ## What Warp can he

 Section titled “Choosing your setup”Use Warp alongside VS Code

 Section titled “Use Warp alongside VS Code”Many developers keep VS Code as their editor and use Warp as the terminal they switch to for long-running commands, SSH sessions, or AI-assisted workflows.
-No changes to VS Code needed - just install Warp and open it when you want a richer terminal.
+You don’t need to change VS Code.
+Install Warp and open it when you want a richer terminal.

 VS Code’s integrated terminal still works; use it for quick one-off commands, and jump to Warp when you need blocks, Agent Mode, or persistent sessions.